mkirchner/hamt/README.md

 $ cd hamt
 $ make
 $ make test
+$ make runtest
 ```

-In order to use `libhamt` in your own projects, copy `include/hamt.h` and
+In order to use `libhamt` in your own projects, copy the required sources to
-`src/hamt.c` in your own source tree and build from there.
+your own source tree.

 ### Benchmarks